-The University wants to ensure that, wherever possible, financial circumstances do not become a barrier to studying at Warwick.
-The following information is relevant to students commencing their studies in 2014.
+We want to ensure that, wherever possible, financial circumstances do not become a barrier to studying at Warwick.

 Undergraduate Funding for Home/EU students

 - Our tuition fees for home and EU undergraduate students in 2017-18 are yet to be confirmed and are subject to government policy.

 - For EU students starting their studies with us in Autumn 2016, Autumn 2017 and Autumn 2018, we will be protecting tuition fees from any increases linked to a change in fee status after the UK leaves the EU.

 - Home and EU students studying for their first higher education qualification can currently apply for a loan to cover the full cost of the tuition fee for each year of their course.